Ac31415/ios101-project3-trivia-starter/README.md

 Submitted by: **Wen-Chung (Andy) Cheng**

-**Name of your app** is an app that ...
+**Trivia** is an app that ...
 [TODO]

-Time spent: **1** hours spent in total
+Time spent: **3** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] User can view the current question and 4 different answers
+- [x] User can view the current question and 4 different answers
-- [ ] User can view the next question after tapping an answer
+- [x] User can view the next question after tapping an answer
-- [ ] User can answer at least 3 different questions
+- [x] User can answer at least 3 different questions

 The following **optional** features are implemented:

-- [ ] User can use the vertical orientation of the app on any device
+- [x] User can use the vertical orientation of the app on any device
-- [ ] User can track the question they are on and how many questions are left
+- [x] User can track the question they are on and how many questions are left
 - [ ] User can see how many questions they got correct after answering all questions
 - [ ] User should be able to restart the game after they've finished answering all questions